-Each product falls into one of the following categories, each with its own set of terms and conditions of purchase and ownership:
+Each product falls into one of the following categories, each with its own terms and conditions of purchase and ownership:

 Category 2 – Oak Beam Tables

-These are tables that contain oak beams approximately up to 300mm thick, which have been partially dried.
-These include the Arabica, Mantis, Chameleon and Pedestal tables.
+These are tables that contain air-dried & pre-kilned oak beams between 80mm to 300mm thick.
+These include the Arabica, Mantis, Chameleon and Pedestal side tables.